Everything You Need To Know About Mass Torts

 Mass Torts vs. Class Actions

 While class action litigation has many similarities to mass tort litigation, there are a few key differences.
 Class action litigation also aims to reduce the number of cases by grouping them.
 In a class action, the plaintiffs also share similar circumstances, but they are all treated the same, rather than each person having an individual case and claim.
 In a class action, one person - the class representative - and their case, would represent all injured parties.
 However, in a mass tort, the plaintiffs are not represented by one case alone.
 In the instance of a defective medical device, plaintiffs might suffer different harmful effects.
 One plaintiff might suffer organ damage while another suffers chronic pain.
 One case cannot represent both because they do not share the exact same damages.
 In a mass tort, the plaintiffs are grouped together for purposes of litigation, but each individual plaintiff has his or her own recovery separate and apart from the entire group.

 Experienced Mass Tort Litigators

-If you or someone you love has been injured or killed by a dangerous medication or a defective product, contact the lawyers at Blizzard & Nabers.
+If you or someone you love has been injured or killed by a dangerous medication or a defective product, contact the lawyers at Blizzard Law PLLC.
 We can help you understand your claim and determine the best route to get the compensation you deserve.
 Contact us today for a free consultation.